SpecFlowOSS/SpecFlow/docs/source/Bindings/Hooks.md

 }
 ```

-Hooks are global, but can be restricted to run only for features or scenarios by defining a [[scoped binding|scoped-bindings]], which can be filtered with [tags](https://github.com/techtalk/SpecFlow/wiki/Scoped-bindings#different-steps-for-different-tags).
+Hooks are global, but can be restricted to run only for features or scenarios by defining a [scoped binding|scoped-bindings](), which can be filtered with [tags](https://github.com/techtalk/SpecFlow/wiki/Scoped-bindings#different-steps-for-different-tags).
 The execution order of hooks for the same type is undefined, unless specified explicitly.

 ## SpecFlow+ Runner Restrictions
 When running tests in multiple threads with SpecFlow+ Runner, Before and After hooks such as `BeforeTestRun` and `AfterTestRun` are executed once for each thread.
 This is a limitation of the current architecture.

-If you need to execute specific steps once per test run, rather than once per thread, you can do this using [[deployment transformations|http://specflow.org/plus/documentation/SpecFlowPlus-Runner-Profiles/#DeploymentTransformation]].
-An example can be found [[here|https://github.com/techtalk/SpecFlow.Plus.Examples/tree/master/CustomDeploymentSteps]].
+If you need to execute specific steps once per test run, rather than once per thread, you can do this using [deployment transformations|http://specflow.org/plus/documentation/SpecFlowPlus-Runner-Profiles/#DeploymentTransformation]().
+An example can be found [here|https://github.com/techtalk/SpecFlow.Plus.Examples/tree/master/CustomDeploymentSteps]().

 ## Supported Hook Attributes